Jaman-M/dentist-bro/README.md

 live site: [Dentist-Bro](https://dentist-bro.web.app/).

 ## About this webSite
-- This is aIt is a website for online Shop.
+- This is aIt is a website for independent-service-provider
-- This is a web site for dentst
+- This web site for dentst
 - we know info
 - price
 - Question and answer has been written in Blogs